-Staff new to the practice had a structured induction programme.
+Staff new to the practice including agency staff had a structured induction programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.

 Co-ordinating care and treatment

 Staff worked together and with other health and social care professionals to deliver effective care and treatment.